DiChenB00747156/ProgrammingTask4/README.md

 Based on the next 5 days of forecast find the following:

-1.The day that has the highest temperature in the next 5 days of forecast
+  A.The day that has the highest temperature in the next 5 days of forecast

-2.The day that has the lowest temperature in the next 5 days of forecast
+  B.The day that has the lowest temperature in the next 5 days of forecast

-3.If it will rain the next 5 days inform the user and tell him which day it will rain
+  C.If it will rain the next 5 days inform the user and tell him which day it will rain